 Wendella Boat Tour

 Taking a Chicago architecture boat tour is a classic Chicago experience that you should do at least once.
 Wendella is one of the most popular boat tours in Chicago, and it departs from several locations including the Michigan Avenue Bridge.
 The tour guides are extremely knowledgeable, and it’s a great way to see the city while learning about the history of Chicago.
+(One of our favorite fun facts about Chicago is that the river actually flowers backwards!)
 There’s also a full bar on board that serves alcoholic and non-alcoholic drinks.

 Book your Chicago boat tour here.

 Pro Tip: If you’re looking for a family-friendly Chicago boat tour, be sure to check out the 45 minute tour.
 We were booked on the 90 minute tour and it was definitely long for my little guy, who was just shy of 5 years old.

 Chicago has some of the best shopping with a variety of high end and every day brands.
 Magnificent Mile stores include everything from toy stores and gift shops to luxury apparel.
 If you need a caffeine fix, you can also stop to enjoy the Starbucks Reserve Roastery, the largest Starbucks in the world.

 If you’re going to Chicago with kids, the Lego and American Girl stores are usually a big hit!
 Fortunately for parents (or maybe unfortunately for their wallets) both stores are located in the same place at the Water Tower Place in Chicago.